Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Application to a hematopoietic cell transplantation study

-where $d\Lambda_{1,z}(t)$, $d\Lambda_{2,z}(t)$, and $d\Lambda_{3,z}(t)$ are unknown baseline hazard functions, which can be different across treatment groups.
+where $\Lambda_{0,z}(t)$, $\Lambda_{1,z}(t)$, and $\Lambda_{2,z}(t)$ are unknown baseline cumulative hazard functions, which can be different across treatment groups.
 The statuses of relapse and GVHD serve as time-varying covariates in the Cox model.
+The parameters in the above models are estimated using nonparametric maximum likelihood estimation (NPMLE), where the baseline hazards are modeled as step functions, as described in the previous section.
+Details of the estimation procedure and asymptotic properties are provided in Supplementary Material D. Estimates of coefficients and standard errors in the Cox models are displayed in Panel (A) of Table \ref{tab:est1}.
+The coefficients are the logarithms of the hazard ratios (HRs).
+The proportional hazards assumption is tested using Schoenfeld residuals \cite{Grambsch1994proportional}.
+The proportional hazards assumption for the event indicators as time-varying covariates is not rejected.
+GVHD reduces the risk of relapse, particularly with Haplo-HCT ($Z=0$), a phenomenon known as the ``graft-versus-leukemia'' effect \cite{kolb2008graft}.
+GVHD increases the risk of death; however, due to the limited sample size of the MUD-HCT ($Z=1$) group, the coefficient is not significant.
+Relapse greatly increases the risk of death.

-The estimands under comparison can all be written as functions of the above three hazards (see Supplementary Material C).
-The parameters in the above models are estimated by the nonparametric maximum likelihood estimation (NPMLE) regarding the baseline hazards as step functions \citep{murphy2000profile, zeng2007maximum}.
-Details of the estimation procedure and asymptotic properties are provided in Supplementary Material D. We plug the fitted models to obtain empirical estimators of the counterfactual CIF averaged over the sample.
-The asymptotic distributions of the estimators are complicated, so we use bootstrap with 300 resamplings to obtain the 95\% confidence intervals (CIs).
+Since the time-varying confounder is a counting process, the data can be reformulated as a multi-state model with four states: initial state, GVHD state, relapse state, and death state.
+GVHD and relapse can transition to each other, but each state can only be visited once.
+The estimands under comparison can all be expressed as functions of the three hazards above; see Supplementary Material C. We plug the fitted models to obtain empirical estimates of the counterfactual CIF averaged over the sample.
+The computation takes 6 seconds on a laptop with a 13th Gen Intel(R) Core(TM) i7-1365U, 1800 MHz CPU.
+We then use a bootstrap with 200 resamplings to obtain the standard error.
+The 95\% bootstrap confidence interval is constructed based on the point estimates and standard errors.